 The young woman was heavy as deadweight, but Nattie dragged her down the hall anyway.
 Nattie pulled her along by hefting her up by the shoulders, feathered hands under Jackie’s pits, though Jackie was thoroughly unconscious.
 The young woman’s big bunny feet dragged along the floor in a comical manner that would have been funny under any other context.

-“Stupid party and this stupid outfit with its stupid design…” muttered Nattie as she dragged Jackie back into her own room.
+“Stupid party and this stupid outfit with its stupid design…” muttered Nattie as she dragged Jackie back into the blonde’s own room.

-Nattie strained and struggled to put Jackie up on her own bed, and by the time she was done settling in the unconscious blonde, Nattie was so hot, she felt like throwing up.
+Nattie strained and struggled to get Jackie up on the young woman’s own bed, and by the time she was done settling in the unconscious blonde, Nattie was so hot, she felt like throwing up.

 But there was some small Godsend along the way, because she heard the kickstart and whirr of the air-conditioning come on a few seconds later.